 What is Screen Skillnet?

-Screen Skillnet is a learning organization funded through the Department of Education and Skills.
+Screen Skillnet is a learning organization funded through the Department of Further and Higher Education.
 The objective of this national network is to support the growth of Ireland’s Film, TV and Post-Production sectors through the provision of subsidized training.
 The network is led by a steering group which includes member companies and industry associations.

 - Bespoke training courses devised and designed in consultation with the steering group and the industry as a whole.